How to use Bencher in GitHub Actions

 path: ${{ github.event_path }}

-1. Create a first GitHub Actions workflow file. (ex: .github/workflows/run_fork_pr_benchmarks.yml)
+1. Create a first GitHub Actions workflow file. (ex: .github/workflows/fork_pr_benchmarks_run.yml)

-2. Name this workflow so it can be referenced by the second workflow. (ex: name: Run and Cache Benchmarks)
+2. Name this workflow so it can be referenced by the second workflow. (ex: name: Run Benchmarks)

 3. Run on pull_request events: